-- (1) The chairperson or, in the chairperson's absence, a deputy chairperson must preside as chairperson of each general meeting. - (2) If the chairperson and both deputy chairpersons are absent or are unwilling to act as chairperson of a general meeting, the committee members at the meeting must choose one of them to act as chairperson of the meeting. - (3) No business is to be conducted at a general meeting unless a quorum is present. - (4) If a quorum is not present within 30 minutes after the notified commencement time of a general meeting - (a) in the case of a special general meeting the meeting lapses; or - (b) in the case of the annual general meeting the meeting is adjourned to - (i) the same time and day in the following week; and - (ii) the same place, unless the chairperson specifies another place at the time of the adjournment or written notice of another place is given to the members before the day to which the meeting is adjourned. - (5) If - (a) a quorum is not present within 30 minutes after the commencement time of an annual general meeting held under subrule (4)(b); and - (b) at least 2 ordinary members are present at the meeting, those members present are taken to constitute a quorum.
+- (1) The principal coordinator or, in the principal coordinator's absence, a coordinator must preside as principal coordinator of each general meeting. - (2) If the principal coordinator and both coordinators are absent or are unwilling to act as principal coordinator of a general meeting, the committee members at the meeting must choose one of them to act as principal coordinator of the meeting. - (3) No business is to be conducted at a general meeting unless a quorum is present. - (4) If a quorum is not present within 30 minutes after the notified commencement time of a general meeting - (a) in the case of a special general meeting the meeting lapses; or - (b) in the case of the annual general meeting the meeting is adjourned to - (i) the same time and day in the following week; and - (ii) the same place, unless the principal coordinator specifies another place at the time of the adjournment or written notice of another place is given to the members before the day to which the meeting is adjourned. - (5) If - (a) a quorum is not present within 30 minutes after the commencement time of an annual general meeting held under subrule (4)(b); and - (b) at least 2 ordinary members are present at the meeting, those members present are taken to constitute a quorum.